 I visited Paris, France.
 I wasn’t a fan, could have been my English blood.
-Sure the Eiffel Tower was cool, but the rest to me was kind of like a copycat Italy.
-I did manage to get out to Versaille and that was absolutely gorgeous.
+Sure the Eiffel Tower was cool, but the rest to me was kind of like a copycat of Italy.
+I did manage to get out to Versaille and that was gorgeous.
 Am a fan of history.

-The few visitors I did have in London had me doing the same bus tour all over again, but I really love that tour.
+The few visitors I did have in London had me doing the same bus tour all over again, but I love that tour.
 We saw Tower Bridge, Buckingham Palace, Big Ben, The Eye, everything and anything.
 I even remember one day I was hanging out with a good friend and having nothing better to do we decided to jump on a train and go see the Monopoly board….
 Those cheap places on the board, certainly are cheap in real life too.

 Finally, I was convinced to return home.
 Winter was coming and I had plans waiting for me back in Australia.
 So nine months later I moved back.

-Newly married, I jumped a plane for our honeymoon in Phuket, Thailand.
+Newly married, I jumped on a plane for our honeymoon in Phuket, Thailand.
 I stayed in the most amazing resort, Thavorn Beach Village, where the only way to our hotel room was up a cable car.
-The rooms were set in a cliff overlooking a beach.
+The rooms were set on a cliff overlooking a beach.
 It was the most gorgeous thing I had ever seen.
 I fell in love with Thailand.

 2003 – 2006

-I did some travel in Australia – Sydney, Adelaide, Melbourne.
+I did some travel in Australia – Sydney, Adelaide, and Melbourne.
 Thought I should get some home turf under my belt while building my own home and getting caught up in a Property Management career.

 The house had been built and it was time to do something big.
-I knew I was ready to have kids so as a last hoorah since “I would never travel again” I booked a 7 week round the world ticket.
+I knew I was ready to have kids so as a last hoorah since “I would never travel again” I booked a 7-week round the world ticket.

 First, stop Hawaii.
-We were so jet lagged, but had arrived in the morning so it was time to just keep going.
+We were so jet-lagged but had arrived in the morning so it was time to just keep going.
 We stopped at Burger King (Hungry Jacks in Oz) and got a medium meal.
 It came as a large and we were so excited we knew it to be true – Things are Bigger in America!

-3 nights in Hawaii, snorkeling in flooded volcanoes, drinking from coconuts and eating things never tried it was divine.
+3 nights in Hawaii, snorkeling in flooded volcanoes, drinking from coconuts, and eating things never tried it was divine.